Scotchester/jellybeans/_posts/2017-04-06-jolly-rancher-wild-berry.md

 which makes me a happy camper:

-> [A] stunning amount of delicious, juicy, tongue-tingling Jolly Rancher flavor is released when your teeth are crushing [five] beans at the same time."
+> [A] stunning amount of delicious, juicy, tongue-tingling Jolly Rancher flavor is released when your teeth are crushing [five] beans at the same time.

 **7 out of 10 beans**